East Nashville Hope Exchange

 Books for Children

 Students take home a new book each day of our program.
-In the summer that means each child gets at least 29 new books!
+In the summer that means each child gets at least 28 new books!

-Family Engagement - workshops
+Family Engagement Workshops

 Designed for family members, these sessions provide tools to make reading a year-long priority and ensure the child’s success in school.
 Topics include sight word games to make learning fund and how to ask comprehension questions while reading.